lquatrin/i3d21/assignment_3.md

   <em>Fig. 8: Images generated using the cow mesh.
 First, the images were generated using the ground truth cameras.
 The second set of images were generated using the optimized cameras.</em>
 </p>

 Lastly, i made an additional experiment representing each rotation as a quaternion.
-It also seemed to be a good representation since its interpolation works better than using axis-angle representation for rotations.
-However, the quaternions were transformed back to a matrix (using the method **quaternion_to_matrix**) to compute the relative cameras and the loss function.
+It also seemed to be a good experiment since its interpolation works better than using axis-angle representation.
+However, i ended up transforming back the quaternions to a matrix (using the method **quaternion_to_matrix**) to compute the relative cameras and the loss function.
 I also apply the trivial initialization for all cameras, but in this case, each rotation is initialized with the identity quaternion, which means no rotation.
 I was able to reach a camera_distance = 4.957e-08 as the final loss:

 <p align="center">
   <img src="data/imgs/a3/camera_quat.png" width="40%">